 Alcohol is a central nervous system depressant and contains ethyl alcohol or ethanol.
 Ethanol is the intoxicating ingredient in beer, wine and liquor, and is produced by the fermentation of yeast, sugars and starches.
-Alcohol is usually a liquid that is drunk.
-Its color and packaging vary widely, and types include beer, wine and liquor.
+It is usually a liquid that is drunk, and its color and packaging vary widely, and types include beer, wine and liquor.

-Some slang terms you might hear for alcohol are booze, brew, juice or sauce.
-Many products that do not normally contain alcohol, like seltzer or fruit juice, are sold in “spiked” versions and may be referred to by a brand name (White Claw, TRULY).
+Some slang terms you might hear are booze, brew, juice or sauce.
+Many traditionally non-alcoholic products, like seltzer or fruit juice, are sold in “spiked” versions and may be referred to by a brand name (White Claw, TRULY).

 Any underage drinking is a concern.
-Keep an eye out for these signs of alcohol use or intoxication, and read more on how to effectively address any concerns with your child.
+Keep an eye out for these signs of drinking, and read more on how to effectively address any concerns with your child.